studioml/studio-go-runner/docs/ci.md

 The next section instructions, give a summary of what needs to be done in order to use the docker hub service, or local docker registry to provision an image repository that auto-builds builder images from the studio go runner project and pushes these to the docker hub image registra.
 The second section covers use cases for secured environment, along with developer workstations and laptops.

-## Internet based registra build images
+## Internet based registra build images (optional)

+This section contains instructions for creating a public release docker registry project.

 The first step is to create or login to an account on hub.docker.com.
 When creating an account it is best to ensure before starting that you have a browser window open to github.com using the account that you wish to use for accessing code on github to prevent any unintended accesses to private repositories.
 As you create the account on you can choose to link it automatically to github granting application access from docker to your github authorized applications.
 This is needed in order that docker can poll your projects for any pushed git commit changes in order to trigger image building.